tbdsux/magna/README.md

 #### Info:
 - All requests should have starting urls from any of the sites available above in order for it to work.
 - The scrapers might not work 100%, report it if there was a problem.
+- If there might be a problem in a scraping one of the websites above, it will be removed.
 - *Some sites have compilicated structure so, adding them is kind of complicated and hard.*
 - *Also, other sites have the same kind of setup, with just the name of the website as a difference.*